 Quick note from Jo and Team F8 before you read through Randall’s report from Moli.
-First – you should be aware that this whole thing was typed out 160 characters at a time.
+First – you should be aware that this whole thing was typed out 160 characters at a time on the Garmin InReach, the only communications tool currently working aboard Moli.
 Team F8 then had to copy and paste each section to build this and upcoming posts.
-Hence the slightly stilted langage.
+Hence the slightly stilted language.
 Second – as Randall always does, he’s trying hard to be real with all his readers about the experience, what happened and how he’s feeling.
 Know that I just communicated with him and we’re back to jokes.

-Team F8 and I will continue to copy and paste the 160 characters until we fix or replace the iridium.
+Team F8 and I will continue to copy and paste the 160 characters until we fix or replace the Iridium GO.
 Sadly no photos until then but I’ve asked him to make sure he keeps taking pictures.

 Enjoy the dramatic read!
 Jo